BabluSoni/html-webpage/README.md

-this webpage for only upto 1300px device
+This webpage is only for upto 1300px device

 # html-webpage
 Live Demo 👉 https://bablusoni.github.io/html-webpage/